Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 >**Note**: Make sure prior to starting each task that the deployment that you started in Exercise 1 has completed for each as you come to that task.
 This can be determined by reviewing the deployments for each Resource group in the Azure portal.
 If it says Succeeded, then you can begin the task.

-### Task 1: Configure on-premises to Azure IaaS failover for migration
+### Task 1: Configure on-premises to Azure IaaS failover

 In this task, the **OnPremVM** will be configured to replicate to Azure and be ready to failover to the **BCDRIaaSSecondarySite**.
 This will consist of configuring your Hyper-V host with the ASR provider and then enabling replication of the VM to the Recovery Service Vault.